Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 ## Variants

 Only the A version can be equipped on this version of the Phantom.
-However, the A version comes in a regular and a _Dive Modified_ variant.

 ## Employment